MBCProject/mbc-markdown/yfaq/README.md

 ## <a name="use"></a>MBC and STIX 2 ##

 ### How are MBC behaviors captured in STIX 2? ###
+MBC content is available in STIX 2.1 format.
+See the [mbc-stix2](https://github.com/MBCProject/mbc-stix2) repository for details.
+The [usage document](https://github.com/MBCProject/mbc-stix2/blob/master/USAGE.md) gives details of how behavior are captured with STIX 2 objects.

 ## <a name="next"><a/>What's Next for MBC? ##